Leaving Time: Plot summary

 Ten years after her mother went missing, Jenna sets out to find her with a retired detective and a psychic.

 When Jenna was three, her mother, Alice, was in an accident at an elephant sanctuary in New Hampshire, where Jenna's parents and another family worked.
 The accident resulted in another employee found trampled to death, and Alice sustained a head injury.
 That same night, Alice checked herself out of the hospital and was never seen again.
-Jenna's father and Alice's husband, Thomas Metcalf, develops manic depression and is taken to a mental institution.
+Jenna's father and Alice's husband, Thomas Metcalf, develops bipolar disorder and is taken to a mental institution.
 Jenna is placed into the custody of her grandmother.

 After Jenna's 13th birthday, she sets out to find her mother and convinces two adults to help her: Virgil, a former detective, and Serenity, a psychic who had lost her ability to connect to the beyond.
 After some struggles and disagreements along the way, the trio sets out to find clues at the elephant sanctuary.
 At the scene of the accident, they find a pebble necklace.

 In hopes of finding more information, they go visit Thomas Metcalf, who reacts violently when seeing Jenna in the necklace.
 This makes Virgil believe that Thomas acted out because there was suspicion that Alice had been having an affair with another worker at the elephant sanctuary, Gideon.
 Jenna then starts tracking down Gideon, whom she finds at another elephant sanctuary in Tennessee.

 Gideon confesses that he and Alice had an affair.
 When his wife, Grace (another employee at the elephant sanctuary) discovered this, she killed herself.

 Alice becomes pregnant with Gideon's baby; they plan to run away with Jenna.
 Nevvie, Grace's mother and Gideon's mother-in-law, is devastated by her daughter's death and enraged at Alice and Gideon.

 Jenna now believes her mother is probably dead, so she asks Serenity to contact her.
-Serenity needs a strong presence to be able to communicate with the dead, so they go to spot in the elephant sanctuary that had a special meaning for Alice.
+Serenity needs a strong presence to be able to communicate with the dead, so they go to a spot in the elephant sanctuary that had a special meaning for Alice.
 Despite her efforts, Serenity cannot see anything, but to give Jenna some form of closure, she fakes a vision.
 During this time, she stumbles across a new piece of evidence—a tooth lodged in the dirt.